12 Amazing Uses of Epsom salt in the Garden

 12. Growing Tomatoes

-Magnesium is one of essential nutrients for tomato production.
-So magnesium must constantly maintain at certain available level for tomatoes uptake for proper growth and germination.
+Magnesium is one of the essential nutrients for tomato production.
+So magnesium must constantly maintain at a certain available level for tomatoes uptake for proper growth and germination.

 When planting, mix Epsom salt with the soil at the bottom on the planting hole.
 Then cover it up with some natural or unfertilized soil prior placing the tomato plant into the hole.
 Because if the concentrated salt comes in contact with the tomato roots, it can burn the tomato plant.